-At least 30 credits must be from Linfield College, including 20 of the last 30 credits, 15 credits in the major, and 10 credits in the minor.
-Students pursuing two degrees, whether concurrently or subsequently, must earn at least 35 additional credits, including at least 15 credits in each major.
-Residence credits do not include credit through challenge examinations, achievement examinations, Advanced Placement, CLEP examinations, or portfolio evaluation credits.
+At least 30 credits must be from Linfield College, including 20 of the last 30 credits, 15 credits in each major, and 10 credits in each minor.
+Students pursuing two degrees, whether concurrently or subsequently, must earn at least 35 additional credits from Linfield, including at least 15 credits in each major, and 10 credits in each minor.
+Residence credits do not include credit through challenge examinations, Advanced Placement, CLEP examinations, or portfolio evaluation credits.